krithikajain/responsive_web_design_pages/README.md

 ### product landing page
 As the name describes, this product is a smart gym, here I have  learned to implement video, bootstrap, and media queries.

+### ferris wheel
+1. create div for cabin and span for line
+2. magic happens in styles.css